Ayyoubzadeh/ESP32-Wiznet-W5500-Micropython/README.md

 How to login in asp.net with cookie (Web form auth)
 -----------------
-First we need to get login page after that we need to post the username and password with __VIEWSTATE of the page.
-Finally we need to send the cookie for private pages. example:
+First we need to get login page after that we need to post the username and password with __VIEWSTATE of the page, Finally, we need to send the cookie for private pages. in this example the login page named logon.aspx and the private page is default.aspx .
 ```
 from wiznet5k import WIZNET5K
 from machine import Pin, SPI